QualitativeDataRepository/iqmrnavigator/participants/index.md

 CHOOSING WHICH MODULES TO TAKE
 ------------------------------

 A typical instructional day at IQMR comprises three 90-minute instructional sessions focused on a particular topic (a "module") (as well as breaks and a research design discussion group session, outlined below).
 On most days, participants choose one from among four modules (e.g., process tracing, different fieldwork techniques, or text as data).
 Thus for the nine instructional days (excluding the first Sunday), participants will select nine modules to take from the 36 offered.
-This page offers more information on how to choose which modules to take.
+[More information on how to choose which modules to take](/participants/choosing-modules).

 MODULE PREREQUISITES
 --------------------

 Some of IQMR's modules require participants to have basic familiarity with R or python.
 This requirement helps to ensure that the modules are maximally useful for everyone, focusing on methods and techniques, and not basic instruction in how to use the software.
-Click here to find out more about module prerequisites.
+More about module prerequisites.

 SUPPORTING MATERIALS -- READINGS AND MORE
 -----------------------------------------

 It is very important that you do as much of the required reading as possible before the Institute, leaving yourself time to network, interact with faculty and colleagues, socialize, relax, and enjoy your down time when you are at IQMR.
-Click here to learn more about readings and accessing readings on the Syracuse University Blackboard site.
+More about [readings and accessing readings on Zotero](/participants/readings).

 RESEARCH DESIGN DISCUSSION GROUP SESSIONS
 -----------------------------------------

 **Presenting a research design for discussion at IQMR is required**.
 Institute participants routinely highlight the feedback they receive in such sessions as one of the most valuable aspects of IQMR.
-You can review [instructions for preparing the research design here](https://docs.google.com/document/d/1Bm0NvStd-bueI_Oda9RB_vAs4lsdSUkGpaUuneHO0MA/edit?tab=t.0).
+You can review [instructions for preparing the research design here](/participants/research-design-instructions).
 Click here to learn more about presenting your research design and commenting on others' research designs.

 SU ID NUMBER and SU NetID
 -------------------------